 Here are some games that the whole family can enjoy, both young and old.

-Let’s face it, there are games that children need to be introduced to simply because it is a rite of passage of parenting.
+Let’s face it.
+There are games that children need to be introduced to simply because it is a rite of parenting passage.
 There are so many classic games that have been played together and passed on from generation to generation.
 Here is a list of games that are necessities for your household.

 - Chutes and Ladders